Making Sense of Genesis 1 – Creation and Contentions With Modern Science

 This is why translation is never only about swapping words.
 Real understanding involves stepping into the world behind the words, because language and culture are woven together.
 Biblical ideas do not float free of history; they come wrapped in the lived realities of the people who first heard them.
 Our task is to carry those ideas into our context without letting our modern assumptions and biases twist the original meaning.

 Hospitality provides a simple illustration.
 In the ancient world, hospitality was not a polite extra but a moral obligation, sometimes treated as sacred duty.
-When Abraham welcomes three strangers in Genesis 18, he is not merely being friendly; he is meeting a serious social expectation that includes food, shelter, and protection.
+When Abraham welcomes three strangers in Genesis 18, he is meeting a serious social expectation that includes food, shelter, and protection.
 Now compare that to today.
 Most of us would think twice (or three times) before inviting strangers into our homes.
 It feels unsafe, even foolish.
 To understand the biblical lessons on hospitality, we need to appreciate its cultural significance in the ancient Middle Eastern world.
-Only then can we better appreciate the underlying message of compassion, generosity, and the sacred responsibility to care for others that these stories convey.

 This kind of comparison needs a careful balance.
 We should not expect every ancient text to sound the same simply because it comes from the same region and period.
 Yet we also should not assume Israel existed in a vacuum.
 The Bible is distinctive in its portrayal of God and His relationship with His people, and it often cuts against the grain of its neighbours.
 Egyptian literature, for instance, frequently centres on the afterlife and the ordering of society under the gods, whereas Mesopotamian and Babylonian accounts often feature dramatic divine politics, heroic kings, and cosmic conflict.
 Even so, these cultures shared broad patterns of thought about the divine, the world, and human purpose, and those shared patterns form part of the background against which Genesis speaks.